image

 Establishing tolerances

-Effective implementation of exception management begins with setting clear tolerance levels.
+The starting point for successful exception management lies in establishing precise tolerance parameters.
 These are established at three distinct levels:

 1. Project level: set by corporate or programme management